Asking family for a loan is not without risks but can save you in a financial pinch

 3) What are the Rates on Loans?

-This is probably the most commonly missed part of getting a loan.
+Interest rates are probably the most commonly missed part of getting a loan.
 Understanding the interest rates on different types of loans will put you in control.

 4) How Much Loan Can I Afford?

-Just as important as how much loan you need is how much can you afford.
+Just as important as how much loan you need is how much you can afford.
 It doesn’t do any good borrowing to keep your head above water if it’s only going to delay bankruptcy by a few months.

-Always calculate monthly payments on a loan, using the interest rate and other loan terms.
+Always calculate monthly payments on a loan using the interest rate and other loan terms.